Insprill/intellectual/README.md

 - Create a [new API client on Genius](https://genius.com/api-clients/new).
 You will need to have an account in order to do this.
 The Icon URL and Redirect URL do not need to be set.
 - Under "Client Access Token", click "Generate Access Token", and copy the token provided.
-- Set the "GENIUS_AUTH_TOKEN" environment variable to the token you just generated.
+- Set the `GENIUS_AUTH_TOKEN` environment variable to the token you just generated.
 - Start Intellectual!

 Intellectual support a few different arguments when starting.
 Append `-h` when running it to see all available arguments.